discretegames/runmany/README.md

 <!-- markdownlint-disable-next-line MD038 -->
 If `$` is not present anywhere in the command string, ` $file $argv` is appended to it.
 For example, the command `python` is implicitly `python $file $argv`.

-Check [default_settings.json](https://github.com/discretegames/runmany/blob/main/runmany/default_settings.json) for some examples of commands.
+Check the `"default_languages"` array in [default_settings.json](https://github.com/discretegames/runmany/blob/main/runmany/default_settings.json) for some examples of commands.

 # About